ar-io/docs/docs/src/gateways/ar-io-node/testnet.md

 ## Submit an Application

-Joining the ar.io Testnet requires staking a minimum of 50,000 Test IO Tokens.
-You must have Test IO Tokens before you are able to join.
-Test IO Tokens are currently not being distributed.
+Joining the ar.io Testnet requires staking a minimum of 10,000 Test ARIO Tokens.
+You must have Test ARIO Tokens before you are able to join.
+Test ARIO Tokens are currently not being distributed.

 New applications for joining the Testnet are not currently being accepted.
 Be sure to join the [ar.io Discord](https://discord.com/invite/7zUPfN4D6g) to stay up to date on Testnet status and possible future availability prior to the launch of the Mainnet. -->